 The Free Application for Federal Student Aid (FAFSA)

-The college participates in four major student financial aid programs offered through the U.S. Department of Education.
-They include:
+The College participates in student financial aid programs offered through the U.S. Department of Education, which include:

 - Federal Pell Grants